 The Pupil Voice: Prefects and School Council

-School Prefects come from the Upper Sixth and appointed by the Headmaster, following staff and pupil vote and interview process.
+School Prefects come from the Upper Sixth and are appointed by the Headmaster, following staff and pupil vote and interview process.
 They are selected on their suitability to undertake the various tasks expected of them and are awarded positions with specific responsibilities, which play to their individual strengths.

 They meet weekly with the Deputy Head and Head of Sixth Form.
 The two Heads of School (one Boy and one Girl) also have a weekly meeting with the Headmaster.
 Our Prefects are chosen based on being capable but not arrogant, caring and acutely aware of the need to encourage harmonious community living by being positive role models.